YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++
 **ydb_routines (gtmroutines)** specifies the initial value of the $ZROutines ISV, which specifies where to find object and source code.
 The SET command can alter the value of $ZROUTINES in an active process.

+.. _ydb-side-effects-env-var:

 +++++++++++++++++++
 ydb_side_effects
 +++++++++++++++++++
 **ydb_side_effects (gtm_side_effects)**: When the environment variable ydb_side_effects is set to one (1) at process startup, YottaDB generates code that performs left to right evaluation of actual list arguments, function arguments, operands for non-Boolean binary operators, SET arguments where the target destination is an indirect subscripted glvn, and variable subscripts.
 When the environment variable is not set or set to zero (0), YottaDB retains its traditional behavior, which re-orders the evaluation of operands using rules intended to improve computational efficiency.
 This reordering assumes that functions have no side effects, and may generate unexpected behavior (x+$increment(x) is a pathological example).
 When ydb_side_effects is set to two (2), YottaDB generates code with the left-to-right behavior, and also generates SIDEEFFECTEVAL warning messages for each construct that potentially generates different results depending on the order of evaluation.
 As extrinsic functions and external calls are opaque to the compiler at the point of their invocation, it cannot statically determine whether there is a real interaction.
 Therefore, SIDEEFFECTEVAL warnings may be much more frequent than actual side effect interactions and the warning mode may be most useful as a diagnostic tool to investigate problematic or unexpected behavior in targeted code rather than for an audit of an entire application.
 Note that a string of concatenations in the same expression may generate more warnings than the code warrants.
 Other values of the environment variable are reserved for potential future use by YottaDB.
 It is important to note that ydb_side_effects affects the generated code, and must be in effect when code is compiled - the value when that compiled code is executed is irrelevant.
 Note also that XECUTE and auto-ZLINK, explicit ZLINK and ZCOMPILE all perform run-time compilation subject to the characteristics selected when the process started.
 Please be aware it is an unsafe programming practice when one term of an expression changes a prior term in the same expression.
-The environment variable `ydb_boolean`_ may separately control short-circuit evaluation of Boolean expressions but a setting of 1 (or 2) for ydb_side_effects causes the same boolean evaluations as setting `ydb_boolean`_ to 1 (or 2).
+The environment variable :ref:`ydb-boolean-env-var` may separately control short-circuit evaluation of Boolean expressions but a setting of 1 (or 2) for ydb_side_effects causes the same boolean evaluations as setting :ref:`ydb-boolean-env-var` to 1 (or 2).
 Note that warning reports for the two features are separately controlled by setting their values to 2.
 The differences in the compilation modes may include not only differences in results, but differences in flow of control when the code relies on side effect behavior.

 +++++++++++++++++
 ydb_snaptmpdir